Skip to main content

 Methods of Coal Mining

-There are two primary ways to mine coal in Alberta: underground mining and surface mining.
+There are two ways to mine coal in Alberta: underground mining and surface mining.

 Underground mining involves excavating a coal seam by tunnelling directly into the seam, without removing most of the overlying material (rock or soil), known as overburden.
-The "room and pillar" method is the most common in underground coal mining in Alberta.
-Parallel tunnels are dug into the coal seam and connected at regular intervals, resulting in a grid of underground openings, known as rooms, which are separated by blocks of coal, known as pillars.
+In Alberta, room and pillaris the most common underground coal mining method.
+Parallel tunnels are dug into the coal seam and connected at regular intervals, resulting in a grid of underground openings (rooms) separated by blocks of coal (pillars).

 Surface mining involves removing overburden to gain access to a coal seam.
-The two methods of surface mining used in Alberta are open-pit mining and strip mining.
-Mountaintop removal mining is another method of surface mining, but it is not used in Alberta.
+Two methods of surface mining are used in Alberta: open-pit mining and strip mining.

 Strip mining is used when the coal seam itself is close to the surface and relatively flat.
 Overburden is removed uniformly to access the seam.
 This is most often seen in the Prairies.

-Open-pit mining is used when the seam is at an angle or is "folded" (meaning it's wavy or has an otherwise inconsistent surface).
-An open-pit mine targets the portion of the coal seam located closest to the surface and involves removing the overburden and coal seam in increments, creating what are called benches.
+Open-pit mining is used when the coal seam is at an angle or is "folded" (meaning it is wavy or has an otherwise inconsistent surface).
+An open-pit mine targets the portion of the coal seam closest to the surface and involves removing overburden and the coal seam in increments, creating benches.

 As mining progresses, each bench is moved inwards from the bench above, forming a pit.
 The angles of the pit walls are designed to minimize the amount of overburden removed and ensure stability during mining operations.
 This approach generally minimizes the amount of overburden removed.
 This type of mining is most often seen in the Eastern Slopes of the Rocky Mountains.

 Mountaintop removal is not used in Alberta.
-It's a method that removes the top of a mountain to expose the coal seams.
-It results in a relatively flat landscape where the summit of a mountain existed.
+This method envolves removing the top of a mountain to expose the coal seams underneath.
+It results in a relatively flat landscape where the summit previously existed.

 How We Regulate Coal Mining

-In order to develop Alberta's coal resources, companies must obtain a coal lease from the Government of Alberta.
+Companies must obtain a coal lease from the Government of Alberta to develop coal resources.

-Companies must submit applications and receive our approval before developing coal projects, regardless of the phase of development.
-Learn more about how the AER makes decisions about coal mining applications.
-Further applications are often required as a mine expands and evolves over time, as the project moves through the life cycle from exploration, to construction and operation, and finally reclamation.
+Companies must submit applications and receive our approval before developing coal projects, regardless of the development phase.
+Learn more about how we decide on coal mining authorizations.
+Additional applications are often required as a mine expands and evolves throughout its life cycle and the development phases.

 Compliance and Enforcement